Planeshifter/node-sparqling-star/Readme.md

 SPARQLing Star
 ===================

-> node.js client for creating SPARQL queries and communicating with services like [DBpedia][dbpedia]
+> node.js client for creating [SPARQL][sparql] queries and communicating with services like [DBpedia][dbpedia]

 # Introduction

-This package allows you to create SPARQL calls via JavaScrapt object notation and to query a SPARQL endpoint and fetch the results.
+This package allows you to create [SPARQL][sparql] calls via JavaScript object notation and to query a [SPARQL][sparql] endpoint and fetch the results.

 ## What it is about?

-Using the query language SPARQL (Simple Protocol and RDF Query Language), this module provides facilities to retrieve machine-readable data stored in RDF.
+Using the query language [SPARQL][sparql] (Simple Protocol and RDF Query Language), this module provides facilities to retrieve machine-readable data stored in RDF.
 RDF stands for Resource Description Framework and is a way to store data in triplets, following the syntactical structure of subject, predicate and noun.
 In a very practical sense, it gives an access point to semantic web technologies and databases.
 One of the prime examples is the [DBpedia][dbpedia], which is the machine-readable form of [Wikipedia][wikipedia].
 [DBpedia][dbpedia] allows you to understand the [Wikipedia][wikipedia] as a big, structured database from which one can extract valuable information.

 # Getting Started